Vacancy-assisted superfluid drag: Summary

 We use three approaches to extract the drag coefficient.
 The first is an analytic study of a single hole.
 We calculate the exact quantum wavefunction in the presence of a small phase gradient.
 We find a polaronic structure where the pseudospin twists faster near the hole.
 From the energy of this state we extract the drag coefficient.
 Our analytic calculation does not readily generalize to finite hole density, motivating a variational approach based upon matrix product states.
 We use the VUMPS algorithm, and finite entanglement scaling, to extract the ground state energy in an infinite cylinder geometry, with circumference $C$.
 Extrapolating to $C=\infty$ gives excellent agreement with our analytic calculation at vanishing hole density.
 To develop further confidence in our extrapolation, we compared these results to quantum Monte-Carlo on large lattices with hundreds of sites.

-We argue that this physics is experimentally accessible, using cold atoms in optical lattices, Rydberg atoms in microtraps, or transmon based quantum computers.
-Our calculations can readily be generalized to other geometries.
+We argue that this physics is experimentally accessible, using cold atoms in optical lattices, Rydberg atoms in microtraps, or transmon based quantum computers. { Our model applies even if the interactions are spin dependent, as long as $t/U\ll1$.
+We largely quoted results for two dimensional square lattices, but the} calculations can readily be generalized to other geometries.